|

 Go forth and be brave MLL Specialists!
 Your colleagues depend on you for your insights.
 Your multilingual students are counting on you.
 If you are interested in exploring these ideas more and incorporating them into your practice reach out to schedule a coaching call today.
 Spring 2023 is bringing some exciting upcoming collaborations and projects.
 There are so many projects in the works that I can't wait to share with you all.
 For now, I want to take a moment to share my continued partnership with Knowledge Source Institute this spring.
 In April, I'm thrilled to share my newest workshop offering below.
 It is an expansion of my presentation at the World Inquiry Summit last year and my keynote at the FOBISIA EAL Conference in January.
 As an educator committed to student centered classrooms, this workshop brings together my two loves; discourse rich classrooms for multilingual students and honoring the strengths, curiosities, and passions of our learners.
 Next up is an in person workshop in Chiang Mai, Thailand.
 It is a two day deep dive into key concepts and practices for serving multilingual learners.
 We will build community, dream big, and design for linguistic equity.
 Whether it be online or in Chiang Mai- I hope to see you soon!

 Beth PumaI am an MLL specialist, coach, and educational consultant that is dedicated to building a more transformative educational landscape that honors linguistic diversity and challenges societal paradigms.
-Archives
+Categories

 All